Lightning-AI/lightning-thunder/README.md

 Thunder is a source-to-source compiler for PyTorch.
 It makes PyTorch programs faster by combining and using different hardware executors at once (for instance, [nvFuser](https://github.com/NVIDIA/Fuser), [torch.compile](https://pytorch.org/docs/stable/torch.compiler.html), [cuDNN](https://developer.nvidia.com/cudnn), and [TransformerEngine FP8](https://github.com/NVIDIA/TransformerEngine)).

-It supports single accelerators (such as GPUs and TPUs) and also works in multi-GPU settings.
+It supports both single and multi-GPU configurations.
 Thunder aims to be usable, understandable, and extensible.

 &#160;